 ISO definition: The resources used in relation to the results achieved.

-Popular, unofficial definition: Can it solve my tasks reasonably fast?
+Popular, unofficial definition: Can the interactive system solve my tasks reasonably fast?

 Example 1: A car rental website enables users to cancel a reservation.
 A usability test shows that the cancellation procedure is needlessly complicated even though all usability test participants finally manage to cancel their reservations.
 The effectiveness of the website is OK, since all users manage to achieve their goal.
 There is a problem with the efficiency of the website.